 via Imago

 Article continues below this ad

 The interesting part about all this is what Steph Curry said.
-He doesn’t often wade into rotation drama.
-But this time, he did.
+Although he doesn’t often wade into rotation drama, the fact that sources confirmed James Harden walking over to the Warriors’ bench and asking Kuminga why he wasn’t playing may have prompted Curry to comment this time.
 “Just be ready,” Curry told Kuminga publicly.
 “You never know when your moment will be there… it wasn’t his time tonight.
-Against Memphis, it could be a game where he makes his presence felt.”

 How the Warriors’ Culture Shift is Leaving Kuminga Behind

 Kuminga’s benching isn’t just a one-off.
 It’s emblematic of a broader transformation inside the Warriors’ locker room.
 Once known for bringing up young talent alongside established stars, Golden State now feels increasingly veteran-first.
-With Jimmy Butler joining Curry and Draymond Green, there’s less room for experimentation, more urgency for results.
+With Jimmy Butler joining Curry and Draymond Green, there’s less room for experimentation and more urgency for results.

+via Imago